David Johnson (footballer, born 1951): Liverpool

 In April 1978, he became the first player to score for both clubs in the Merseyside derby, this time in his derby debut for Liverpool.
 As of February 2025, only Peter Beardsley has also scored playing for both teams in a Merseyside derby.
-Johnson like his Everton derby goal, scored his Liverpool derby goal in front of Goodison's Gwladys street end for a 1-0 winner.
+Johnson like his Everton derby goal, scored his Liverpool derby goal in front of Goodison's Gwladys Street end for a 1–0 winner.
 Unlike Beardsley, both Johnson's goals for opposing Merseyside derby teams were both winners.

-Three days later in only his seventh league start that season, Johnson injured knee ligaments hosting Leicester City.
-He consequently missed the Wembley, 1978 European Cup Final 1-0 win over Club Brugge.
+Three days later against Leicester City, in only his seventh league start that season, Johnson injured his knee ligaments.
+He consequently missed the 1978 European Cup final, a 1–0 win over Club Brugge at Wembley.

-In 1978-79 and 1979-80, Johnson was a free-scoring centre forward partner to Dalglish (the best player Johnson said he played with or against).
+In the 1978–79 and 1979–80 seasons, Johnson was a free-scoring centre forward partner to Dalglish (the best player Johnson said he played with or against).
 Liverpool regained (from Nottingham Forest) and then retained the league title.
 Johnson in 1980 was named (as was Dalglish), in the First Division PFA Team of the Year.
 Johnson scored his career highest 27 goals that season.
 "Linking telepathically", he and Dalglish scored 55 goals that season between them.

-Johnson missed the first game and replay of the 1981 Football League Cup final win over West Ham.

-Johnson assisted the decisive 2nd leg away goal for Ray Kennedy drawing 1-1 at Bayern Munich in the 1980-81 European Cup semi final.
-In the 1981 European Cup Final in Paris, Johnson played the full game defeating Real Madrid 1-0, regaining another trophy from Forest.
+Johnson missed the first game and replay of the 1981 Football League Cup final win over West Ham United.
+Johnson assisted the decisive second leg away goal for Ray Kennedy drawing 1–1 at Bayern Munich in the European Cup semi-final.
+In the 1981 European Cup final in Paris, Johnson played the full game defeating Real Madrid 1–0, regaining another trophy from Forest.

-In 1981/82 Ian Rush was Dalglish's regular partner with Johnson demoted to deputy.
-Johnson subbed on for Terry McDermott in the 1982 Football League Cup final 3-1 win over Tottenham Hotspur.
+In the 1981–82 season, Ian Rush was Dalglish's regular partner with Johnson demoted to deputy.
+In the 1982 Football League Cup final, Johnson was subbed on for Terry McDermott in a 3–1 win over Tottenham Hotspur.
 Johnson still played enough games that season to earn himself a fourth league championship medal.

-In his six Liverpool seasons he scored 78 goals in 213 games in all competitions.
+In his six Liverpool seasons, he scored 78 goals in 213 games in all competitions.

-Return to Everton and loan to Barnsley
+Return to Everton

 Aged 30, Johnson returned to Everton in August 1982 for £100,000, signed by ex-Everton early 70s team mate, Howard Kendall.
-He scored 5 goals in his second Everton spell.
+He scored five goals in his second Everton spell.

+Loan to Barnsley

 He did not see out his second season back at Goodison after initially, being loaned on 2 February 1984 for a month to Norman Hunter's Barnsley.
 Johnson is listed on his obituary on the Barnsley website as, "famously scoring the winner against Leeds United at Elland Road."
-Barnsley won that 25 February, Second Division game 2-1.
+Barnsley won that Second Division game 2–1 on 25 February.